Man Sues Sweepstakes Casinos for Exploiting Gambling Addiction

 What are “sweepstakes” casinos?
 Are they legal?

 Under U.S. sweepstakes laws, platforms must provide a no-purchase-necessary option.
 For example, mailing in a request for free coins allows them to argue they aren’t technically gambling operators.
+Or you can usually play for free with no real prizes on the line.

-Support for people addicted to sweepstakes gambling
+Support for people addicted to sweepstakes gaming

 Take the first step toward recovery with Birches Health today: